AM-Exercises/exercise5/README.md

 ## Travel application

 This proejct is a travel application.
-It is very JavaScript heavy, with clean and appealing HTML/CSS.
-It targets the DOM, works with objects, and retrieve data from 3 APIs.
+It is very JavaScript heavy, with clean HTML/CSS.
+I was targeting the DOM, working with objects, and retrieving data from 3 APIs.
 Finally, this is done in a Webpack environment, using an express server, wrapped up with service workers and tested with jest.

 ### Instructions